Akikiii/Full-Stack-Elective-Collaboration/README.md

-# Absenot Airsoft Armory
+# AbsenotArsenal
-Absenot Airsoft Armory is a full-stack web application designed to provide users with a convenient platform for purchasing airsoft guns and related products online.
+Absenot Arsenal  is a full-stack web application designed to provide users with a convenient platform for purchasing  guns and related products online.
 The application includes features such as a product catalog, user authentication, shopping cart functionality, order management, and more.

 # Table of Contents
   * [Features](#features)